-Customer contacts per 1,000 population for water quality: We achieved a contact rate of 0.75.
-Whilst this is our best performance yet and improves on our prior year score of 0.83 and the improving trend that we saw before Covid, we did not achieve the performance rate of 0.67 set for the year
+- Compliance Risk Index ('CRI'): We scored 0.87 for the 2021 calendar year.
+This is our best performance yet.
+CRI is the metric the industry uses to measure water quality and is designed to illustrate the risk arising from treated water compliance failures - Customer contacts per 1,000 population for water quality: We achieved a contact rate of 0.75.
+While this is our best performance yet, and continues the improving trend that we saw before Covid-19, we did not achieve the performance rate of 0.67 set for the year.